serlo/.github/profile/README.md

 ## Help us in our mission of educational equality

-Naturally, all of our software is open source.
+Of course, all of our software is open source.
 We are happy about every contributor who helps us on our mission to achieve educational equality.
 Do you want to help?
 Do you have suggestions on how we can improve?
-Get in touch and let's discuss where your contribution is needed the most.
+Get in touch and let's discuss how you can contribute in an impactful way.
 You can reach us via [de@serlo.org](mailto:de@serlo.org) or on our [community chat](https://community.serlo.org/channel/welcome-introduce-yourself).